oliciep/Music_Muse/README.md

 # My Music Recommendation Application

-This project is a React based music recommendation application.
+This project is a **React.js** based music recommendation application.
 It contains song tracking and playlist generation capabilities.
-It uses the Spotify API in order to fetch music information, and the front end of the project uses React.js to create the interface.
+It uses the _Spotify API_ in order to fetch music information, and the front end of the project uses **React.js** to create the interface.

 ## Application Overview